Catholic Life

 Each classroom has a dedicated prayer focus area.
 This are special places which reflect the current RE topic being taught, as well as the colours of the relevant Liturgical season.
 Our prayer focus areas contain many artefacts which are special and allow for our RE books to be displayed in a place suitable for their importance.

-As a school we gather twice in the week for whole-school collective worship.
-Tuesday’s Head Teacher assembly is Gospel-driven and Thursdays change between class assemblies and celebration ones.
+As a school we gather twice in the week for whole-school Prayer and Liturgy.
+Tuesday’s Head Teacher assembly is Gospel-driven and our gathering on each Thursday changes between class assemblies and celebration ones.

-Our class collective worship takes place on days where we do not gather as a whole school.
-We make use of Ten Ten’s daily collective worship resources.
+Our class prayer and liturgy takes place on days where we do not gather as a whole school.
+We make use of a variety of resources including Ten Ten’s 'Prayer and Liturgy: Loving Jesus' resources.
+Many of these sessions are planned and delivered by our pupils, giving them ownership.
+They take place in and out of the classroom - broadening the ideas about where prayer can take place.
 These take the children through the four aspects (Gather, Listen, Respond and Go Forth) allowing them to reflect on a weekly theme.

-These compliment the larger focussed gatherings such as school masses, services and Stay and Pray sessions.
+These complement the larger focussed gatherings such as school masses, services and Stay and Pray sessions.

 The Transfiguration by Laura James